 What you will learn

-- Describe the role of soil systems in the context of ecosystem services and soil functions
+- Describe the role of soil systems in the context of soil functions, ecosystem services and soil health,

-- Soil chemistry: pH, CEC, salinity and the carbon, nitrogen and phosphorus cycles
+- Soil chemistry: Nutrients, pH, CEC, salinity and the carbon, nitrogen and phosphorus cycles,

 This course is provided via the Agrifood Training Partnership (AFTP) - and you should apply via the following link.